 Types of Bariatric Surgery

 The LAP-BAND® surgery was once very popular, but has higher long-term risk and is less effective than modern alternatives.
-Learn more here.
+Find out more about lap band surgery here.

 The Loop Duodenal Switch (or SADI-S) surgery, like the gastric bypass, is ideal if you suffer from type II diabetes.
 98% of patients who suffer from type II diabetes see their diabetes resolved with a SADI-S surgery*.
 SADI-S surgery is also the best type of bariatric surgery if you have a BMI of 50 or greater and want to lose 80-100% of your excess weight*.
-Learn more here.
+Learn more about duodenal switch surgery.

 Weight Loss Surgery Testimonials

 At the BMCC we’re passionate about helping people, which is why we’re the highest-rated bariatric clinic in Colorado according to patients.
 Here’s what our patients have to say: